 Ovarian masses in postmenopausal women Agree all protocols with local clinicians but the following information may be helpful.
-Suggested management (From RCOG GG34) Low risk of malignancy.
-If the CA125 serum value is normal, 4-6monthly ultrasound surveillance for 1 year.
+Description Suggested management (From RCOG GG34) Asymptomatic, simple, unilateral, unilocular, <50mm.
+Low risk of malignancy.
+If the CA125 serum value is normal, 4-6-monthly ultrasound surveillance for 1 year.
 If cyst is unchanged or smaller at the end of this time, and CA125 remains normal, the woman may be discharged.
 Persistent complex adnexal mass - solid, multilocular, focal thickening.
 Gynaecological referral.

-The International Ovarian Tissue Analysis (IOTA) group has developed some simple ultrasound 'rules'.
+The International Ovarian Tumour Analysis (IOTA) group has developed some simple ultrasound 'rules'.
 These can be used to classify masses as more likely benign (B-rules) or more likely malignant (M-rules).
 Refer to the IOTA website or to the RCOG (2011) Ovarian Masses in Premenopausal Women, Management of Suspected (Green-top Guideline No. 62).